 The primary responsibility of the Hamilton-Wenham Public Library is to serve the citizens of Hamilton and Wenham by providing a broad choice of materials to meet their informational, educational, cultural, and recreational needs.
-Materials are selected to aid individuals, groups, and organizations in the effort to find practical solutions to daily problems, and to enrich the quality of life for all community members.

 Budget and space limitations, as well as local needs, preclude the Library from duplicating the specialized and comprehensive collections that exist elsewhere in Massachusetts.
-Access to these collections are provided through cooperative networking, interlibrary loan, and direct referral.
+Access to these collections are provided when possible through cooperative networking, interlibrary loan, and direct referral.